DevrexLabs/OrigoDB/docs/modeling/domain-events/index.md

 ```

 ## Producing events
-Emit events by calling AddEvent on the current execution context.
-All events emitted will be accumulated and pu
+Emit events by adding them to the current execution context.

 ```csharp
 [Serializable]